- The BabyMed Fertility 101 Course

 - Use Ovulation predictor kits (OPKs)

-5. Become a better and frequent lover: Yes, it is about sex.
-Many couples don’t seem to realize that how you make love is crucial when it comes to getting pregnant.
-That means you should make love regularly throughout the menstrual cycle, and make love once a day every day during your fertile 5-6 days preferably in the missionary position.
-The egg can only be fertilized during the 12-24 after ovulation but sperm has to be there already and it can live in the lower portion of a woman's reproductive tract up to five days.
-Making love after ovulation is unlikely to get you pregnant.
+You should have sex regularly throughout the menstrual cycle, and at the least once a day every day during your fertile 5-6 days preferably in the missionary position.
+The egg can only be fertilized during the 12-24 hours after ovulation but sperm has to be there already and it can live in the lower portion of a woman's reproductive tract up to five days.
+Having sex after ovulation is unlikely to get you pregnant.

 Male fertility problems affect 50% of couples who can't get pregnant, so first make sure he has enough sperm by doing a Sperm Count.
 Make sure he has a healthy diet, exercises, is at his optimal weight, doesn't smoke or drink, and takes a daily vitamin and herbal fertility supplement like FertilAid to boost his sperm count.

-7. Take a daily fertility and vitamin supplement: The Surgeon General recommends that all women of childbearing age take a daily preconception vitamin including folic acid to decrease fetal malformations.
+The Surgeon General recommends for all women of childbearing age to take a daily preconception vitamin including folic acid to decrease fetal malformations.
 Taking supplements which include folic acid as well as prenatal vitamin supplements which include vitex to improve fertility, such as FertilAid are all keys to preventing birth defects in the developing embryo.
 Taking an all-in-one supplement like FertilAid provides you not only with your daily vitamins and folic acid but it also includes a proprietary blend of all-natural herbs designed to improve your fertility.

-9. Eat a healthy diet: Many doctors now believe diet can improve your fertility, especially if you have certain problems with ovulation.
-Some believe that the right diet can made a difference because the majority of women experiencing ovulatory dysfunction were also suffering from undiagnosed or sub clinical PCOS (polycystic ovary syndrome), a condition related to insulin resistance that also affects ovulation.
+Many doctors now believe diet can improve your fertility, especially if you have certain problems with ovulation.
+Some believe that the right diet can make a significant difference in becoming pregnant.
+The majority of women experiencing ovulatory dysfunction were also suffering from undiagnosed or subclinical PCOS (polycystic ovary syndrome), a condition related to insulin resistance that also affects ovulation.
 So what should you eat?

 - Eat more monounsaturated fats (like olive oil) and less trans fats (like the kind found in many baked goods or fast foods).